-- Projected demand for services will be identified in terms appropriate to each service such as: - o Population relative to police officer: - o Number of structures, materials of construction, presence of fire suppression systems, etc.; and - Number of students and student distribution anticipated to be generated by the development. - Projected emergency response times will be discussed. - The project plans will be reviewed with local emergency service providers and their comments considered. - Fire hydrants, storage, and pressure needs for firefighting will be discussed. - Snow removal needs will be explained, including any requirement for municipal service. - Need for additional recreational facilities resulting from the Proposed Action will be addressed. - A phase-based cost of services analysis shall be conducted and provided to determine the balance, shortfall or surplus in tax revenues projected to be generated by the development relative to the projected demands for services.
+- Projected demand for services will be identified in terms appropriate to each service such as: - o Population relative to police officer; - o Number of structures, materials of construction, presence of fire suppression systems, etc.; and - Number of students and student distribution anticipated to be generated by the development. - Projected emergency response times will be discussed. - The project plans will be reviewed with local emergency service providers and their comments considered. - Fire hydrants, storage, and pressure needs for firefighting will be discussed. - Snow removal needs will be explained, including any requirement for municipal service. - Need for additional recreational facilities resulting from the Proposed Action will be addressed. - A phase-based cost of services analysis shall be conducted and provided to determine the balance, shortfall or surplus in tax revenues projected to be generated by the development relative to the projected demands for services. - Identify and describe the nature and extent of any impacts of the project to facilities (defined as something built, installed or established) serving children, the elderly and people with disabilities within one mile of the project site.

-- Based on the cost of services analysis, mitigation measures beyond tax revenue generation shall be outlined to mitigate any shortfalls. - Propose mitigation for identified adverse environmental impacts as necessary including but not limited to redesign of the Proposed Action to reduce or eliminate significant impacts.
+- Based on the cost of services analysis, mitigation measures beyond tax revenue generation shall be outlined to mitigate any shortfalls. - Propose mitigation measures for any identified impacts of the project to facilities (defined as something built, installed or established) serving children, the elderly and people with disabilities within one mile of the project site. - Propose mitigation for identified adverse environmental impacts as necessary including but not limited to redesign of the Proposed Action to reduce or eliminate significant impacts.